nickappleton/smplwav/README.md

 ## Bundled Appliations

+### app_samplauth
-The library comes with an application for authoring wave samples (found in the app_sampleauth directory) to be shipped in sample sets.

-The application can set and remove metadata for a sample and can be used to diagnose and correct problems with samples before they are released.
+Is an application for repairing/authoring wave samples to be shipped in sample sets.
+It can set and remove metadata for a sample and can be used to diagnose and correct problems with samples before they are released.

+### app_autoloop

+Is a tool for roughing in loops (and probably releases markers at some point) in samples.
+I am still in the middle of developing this tool.